sngular/kloadgen/docs/installation.md

 ## Install as a dependency

 This plugin can also be used automatically as a dependency.
-Include this code in your file:
+Include this code in your `pom.xml` file:

 ```
 <dependency>